-Finally, the Planning Commission was required to make a finding that a variance is needed for the "preservation and enjoyment of a substantial property right" possessed by other similar sites.
-This has not been shown.
-The Planning Commission's written determination notes that three other nearby projects have been granted variances allowing a certain percentage of residential units to have compact parking spaces instead of standard sized spaces.
-The City approved variances allowing 8% of the residential units to have compact parking in the Evo project, 56% of units to have compact parking in the Fashion Institute of Design (FIDM) student housing project, and 26% of units to have compact parking in the Glass Tower project.
+variances allowing 8% of the residential units to have compact parking in the Evo project, 56% of units to have compact parking in the Fashion Institute of Design (FIDM) student housing project, and 26% of units to have compact parking in the Glass Tower project.
 16

 None of these prior variances show that others have been granted the same kind of special treatment requested by the Applicant.
-The Evo project was allowed only 8% compact spaces, which is significantly less than the 40% percent approved for this Project.
-Furthermore, the Evo project provided 1.37 parking spaces per unit, plus guest parking spaces, which is a significantly higher parking ratio than this Project will provide (1 space per unit plus no guest or retail parking).17
+The Evo project was allowed only 8% compact spaces for residential units, which is significantly less than the 67% percent of compact spaces for all required parking approved for this Project.
+Furthermore, the Evo project provided 1.37 parking spaces per unit, plus guest parking spaces, which is a significantly higher parking ratio than this Project will provide (1 space per unit with no guest parking).17

-The Glass Tower project was allowed 26% compact spaces, which is also much less than the 40% approved for this Project.
-The Glass Tower project provided seven levels of parking (the same as this Project) for a much smaller tower (22 stories), and provided 1.57 parking spaces per unit, plus parking spaces for guests, which is much more parking than will be provided by this Project.
-18
+The Glass Tower project was allowed 26% compact spaces for residential units, which is also much less than the 67% of total parking spaces approved for this Project.
+The Glass Tower project also provided a ratio of 1.57 parking spaces per unit, plus parking spaces for guests, which is much more parking than will be provided by this Project.18